aarthygit27/claudia-pipeline/README.md

       Example - Go To Salesforce and Login into Lightning       B2B DigiSales
     - Similarly, we can pass parameter for other users as well.
 If the user keyword is not present in Login.robot, kindly create a new keyword.

+## Standards & Guidelines
+### Naming Convention & Documentation
+    - Test case, Keyword and variables name should be easy to understand, descriptive and not too long.
+    - All Robot files should be functionally named.
+As the groupind is done w.r.t functionality.
+    - All Tests and keywords should have [Documentation], which explain the background, prerequisites and brief functional explanation.
+    - Any negative test cases should be prefixed with Negative : <TC Name>

+### Test Structure
+    - All the test files should have generic documentation which explains the brief functionality of the test with the environment to be executed.
+This is useful in report generation.
+    - Test setup and teardown are used for cleanup
+    - Import only the required resource files
+    - Pass static data & xpath from variables file, avoid hardcoding
+    - Include Tags with respective task id, generic tag and functionity tag.
+    - Try to use keywords with dynamic data wherever possible to ensure the reusability.
+    - Do not include any logic in the testcase, all the manipulations should be done in the keyword.
+    - Use abstraction level consistently

+### Keyword Structure
+    - Explain in Documentation what the keyword does, not how it does
+    - Import only the required resource files
+    - Clear structure is required.
+    - Can contain programming loops and conditions

+### Passing and returning values
+    - Common approach is to return values from keywords, assign them to variables and then pass them as arguments to other keywords.
+    - Alternative approach is using the BuiltIn 'Set Test Variable' keyword

 ## Related Links
     - Automation Dashboard - https://devopsjira.verso.sonera.fi/secure/Dashboard.jspa?selectPageId=11504
     - Bitbucket Repository - https://git.verso.sonera.fi/projects/BBDIG/repos/claudia-pipeline/browse
+    - To know more on Robot Framework - https://wiki.intra.sonera.fi/display/VERSO/Test+Automation+-+Robot+Framework